emmanueldev247/hng-stage4-task/gateway/README.md

 -   **Swagger API Documentation**: Automatically generates and serves interactive API documentation.
 -   **Microservice Communication**: Achieves inter-service communication via HTTP clients and RabbitMQ.

+## FCM Token Helper (Web UI)
+The Gateway serves a static helper page at `http://localhost:3000/fcm` (see `public/fcm/index.html`) that lets developers request a Firebase Cloud Messaging device token directly from the browser.

+**How to use**
+1. Start the Gateway locally so static assets are served.
+2. Navigate to `http://localhost:3000/fcm` and click **Request permission & fetch token**.
+Grant the notification permission prompt when asked.
+3. After the token is generated, copy it from the “Latest token” card (clicking the card copies it to your clipboard).
+4. Follow the “Next steps” cards underneath to either:
+   - include the token in the `push_token` field when registering via `POST /api/v1/register`, or
+   - add it later via `POST /api/v1/users/devices` (`device_token`).

+Only non-secret Firebase client config and the public VAPID key are embedded in this page, so it is safe to host inside the Gateway.

 ## Getting Started
 ### Installation
 To set up the project locally, follow these steps: